Skip to content

 How Much 18-Year Term Life Insurance Coverage Do You Need?

-Next, subtract resources that would realistically be used, including savings, existing life insurance, and survivor income.
+Next, you subtract resources that would realistically be used, including savings, existing life insurance, and potential survivor income.
 The goal is not to buy the maximum coverage available, but to secure a policy you can comfortably keep for the full term.
+A policy that is affordable and stays in force is more valuable than a larger policy that is likely to lapse.

 Common Mistakes to Avoid

 The most common mistake is choosing a term that expires before the need ends.
-Another is assuming all insurers treat medical history the same way.
-Underwriting guidelines vary, and carrier selection can significantly affect pricing.
+A close second is assuming all insurers treat medical history the same way.
+Underwriting guidelines vary, and carrier selection can significantly affect pricing and approval outcomes.

-If you have a medical history, reviewing life insurance with pre-existing conditions can help explain why working with an independent broker matters.
+If you have any medical history concerns, reviewing life insurance with pre-existing conditions can help explain why working with an independent broker matters.
+Often, the difference between a frustrating outcome and a clean approval comes down to choosing the right carrier strategy.

 Why Work With Diversified Insurance Brokers?